Racial and Ethnic Relations/SOCY 240

 - How much assimilation is taking place for individuals and the family as a group?
-Assess for 3 types of assimilation: cultural (including educational), social (including residential), and dating/marital.
+Assess relative amounts for major types or stages of assimilation: a) cultural (including educational), b) social (including residential), and c) marital.

-- To what extent are individual members and the family as a group preserving their ethnic heritage?
+- Are individual members and the family as a group preserving their ethnic heritage?